Boy dies days after grandmother dies trying to save him

 LONDONDERRY, Vt.
 (AP) — Vermont State Police say a 5-year-old boy has died two days after his grandmother died while trying to save him from drowning.

-Authorities say Jackson Lawrence was pronounced dead at Dartmouth Hitchcock Medical Center Sunday.
+Authorities say Jaxon Lawrence was pronounced dead at Dartmouth-Hitchcock Medical Center Sunday.

-Police say Jackson fell off a floatation device at Lowell State Park Friday, and his 55-year-old grandmother Julie Lawrence tried to save him when she started struggling in the water.
+Police say Jaxon fell off a toy flotation device in the water of Lowell Lake in Londonderry on Friday.
+His 55-year-old grandmother, Julie Lawrence, tried to save him, but she also started to struggle.

-Rescuers and officers found Julie and Jackson Lawrence unresponsive in the water and tried to resuscitate both.
+Rescuers and officers found Julie Lawrence and Jaxon unresponsive in the water and tried to resuscitate both.
 Julie Lawrence was pronounced dead at the scene.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)